andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 </details>

 ### How to Use the Benchmark Demo Script
-`demo_benchmark_app` script illustrates how to use the Benchmark Application to estimate deep learning inference performance on supported devices.
-The script does the following:
+The `demo_benchmark_app` script illustrates how to use the Benchmark Application to estimate deep learning inference performance on supported devices.

+The script:
 1. Downloads a SqueezeNet model.
 2. Runs the Model Optimizer to convert the model to the IR.
 3. Builds the Inference Engine Benchmark tool.